Practical internet banking safety guide

 If your email password leaks, attackers can reset your bank password.
 Your email inbox deserves at least equal protection to your bank account.

-Trusting caller ID or urgent messages
+Trusting caller ID or urgent texts

 Fraudsters may spoof numbers and apply pressure.
 Hang up, open the official bank app or website yourself, and contact the bank via a verified channel.